 In 2010, Randy set a goal to be the first blind hiker to summit all 48 of the New Hampshire 4,000-footers during the summer hiking seasons over 10 years.
 However, he quickly accelerated his pace.
 In 2012, he accomplished all 48 peaks in a single winter season — the winter season offering fewer challenges in terms of footing — and then on August 24, 2013, with Quinn at his side, he completed his original goal of climbing all 48 peaks during the summer seasons, just 37 months after he began his quest.

 But what do you do when you accomplish your 10-year goal in just 3 years?
 You create new goals of course!

-Early in 2014 Randy welcomed his new Dog Guide Autumn and after running his first marathon in May, has successfully qualified for the April 2015 Boston Marathon.
-Once the Boston Marathon is complete, Randy plans to climb Mount Kilimanjaro in September 2015.
+Early in 2014 Randy welcomed his new Dog Guide Autumn and after running his first marathon in May, successfully completed the April 2015 Boston Marathon.
+Randy traveled to Tanzania in September 2015 and climbed the iconic Mount Kilimanjaro with a team of 10 of his friends, reaching the summit on September 26, 2015.
+Randy battled health problems in the winter of 2016 but still managed to complete the 2016 Boston Marathon in April.
 Randy’s passion for new experiences continues to encourage him to turn adversity into growth and opportunity, inspiring others to reach their peak potential as Randy has and continues to do.